Open Travel Guide

 No advance booking needed for most sites; Atauro Island ferry should be booked ahead in peak season June-September

-What is the best time of year to visit attractions in Timor Leste?
+When is the best season to visit attractions in Timor Leste?

 May to November (dry season) for hiking, diving, and outdoor activities; year-round for Dili city attractions